 With your love, support, and prayers, these two mares, Bailey and Spirit, survived, thrived, and have now been adopted into an incredible, forever home, together.
 Theirs was a daunting recovery riddled with complications.
 The will they possessed to live, the unconditional love and amazing care provided by our volunteers, and the unwavering dedication to one another, buoyed both mares throughout the three month rehabilitation process.
 The depth of love and concern they shared was, and is, palpable and we knew they couldn't be separated.

-Patrick, Tommy and Susie Q are available for adoption.
+Susie Q is still available for adoption.

 Please look for their story as the documentary, Finding Forever Homes, unfolds.

 On September 26, 2017, we received a phone call from a local police officer who was on scene with a pony that had been mauled by dogs.
 The officer was shaken by the situation, it reflected in his voice, and knew the pony needed immediate medical attention.
 He was awaiting the arrival of animal control so that proper legal actions were taken but he needed us to be prepared.
 We sent out many calls for transport in that area.
 The Bazzle family (wonderful volunteers who have also adopted two of our horses) headed out with no questions asked.
 Dr. Lizzy Wisner, a veterinarian living not far from the scene, was there within 30 minutes of receiving clearance.
 She made an initial evaluation and administered emergency medical care.